Maxicoza/magic8ball/README.md

 # magic8ball
-in this game, you think of a yes or no question in your head and then press the button to see what the magic 8 ball tells you. press the Esc button if you want to quit the game. created with pygame
+in this game, you think of a yes or no question in your mind and then press the prediction button to see what the magic 8 ball tells you. created with pygame
+#UPDATE: NOW WITH MAIN MENU!